ICST-Technion/W22-IOT-NoCode/README.md

-# IOT No Code - User Manual
+# IOT No Code

-## Signing in to the app
-To sign in to our app, the only thing you need to do is to sign in to your Google account.
-No prior registration is required.
-## Adding your ESP32 controller to the app
+## Adding a new ESP32 controller to the app
-Press the button with the QR code icon and scan the QR supplied to you with the esp.
-If you don't have one, use our QR generator by running qr_generator.sh which is located in our Git.
+Use our QR generator (or any other) by running `qr_generator/qr_generator.sh` with the following arguments:
-Open your shell (windows users may use git bash) and run this script with these arguments:
-- **Serial Number**: The id of the ESP.
+- **Serial Number**: The id of the ESP as it appears in Google IoT-core
-- **Public Key**: The public key that mongoose created for you. <br />
+- **Public Key**: The public key that mongoose created for you (also appears in Google IoT-core)

-Remove the preamble (-----BEGIN PUBLIC KEY-----) and the appendix (-----END PUBLIC KEY-----). <br />
+Note that you are required to remove the preamble `-----BEGIN PUBLIC KEY-----` and the appendix `-----END PUBLIC KEY-----`.
-For example:	./qr_generator.sh esp32_060C00 MFkwEwYHKoZIzj0CAQYIKo <br /> <br />

 After you scan the QR the authentication proccess starts.
-If it succeeds, the esp is saved in the DB and the user's identifier is set as the owner of the esp. <br />
+If it succeeds, the board is saved in the DB and the user's identifier is set as the board's owner.

-A failure in this proccess might happen in those cases: <br />
+Proccess might fail in the following scenarios:

-* The esp already exists in the DB (either attached to the user who tried to add it or to a different user).
+* The board already exists in the DB (either attached to the user who tried to add it or to a different user)
-* The esp is not recognized by the DB.
-In this case you may need to register it again with the following command in the mos console: <br />
+* The board isn't registed to Google IoT-core.
+In this case you may need to register it again with the following command in the mos console:
 `mos gcp-iot-setup --gcp-project <YOUR PROJECT ID> --gcp-region europe-west1 --gcp-registry iot-registry`
 * An incorrect public key was inserted (or in a wrong format).

-# IOT No Code - Developers Manual
 ## Setup Google Iot Core
 * Install [gcloud command line tool](https://cloud.google.com/sdk/gcloud/)
 * Authenticate with Google Cloud: